mjobuda/damascus-tools/README.md

 One command should fetch a version of the Fe compiler(sources or binaries or both) and build all tools.
 Zsh is used here as the main build system.
 The build-all.zsh script calls in each folder the build.zsh script.
+Or some dialect of clojure in the future.

 ### GhosthubPublisher